-In carrying out these requirements, this public agency must undertake activities similar to the activities undertaken for the agency's public school children.
+In carrying out these requirements, this agency must undertake activities similar to the activities undertaken for the agency's public school children.

-The cost of carrying out the child find requirements in this section, including initial evaluations and reevaluations, may not be considered in determining if this public agency has met its proportionate share obligation.
+The cost of carrying out the child find requirements in this section, including initial evaluations, may not be considered in determining if this agency has met its proportionate share obligation.

-The child find process must be completed in a time period comparable to that for students attending this public agency.
+The child find process must be completed in a time period comparable to that for students attending public schools in this agency.

-This public agency in which private, including religious, elementary schools and secondary schools are located, must, in carrying out the child find requirements in this section, include parentally-placed private school children who reside in a State other than Missouri, but attend a private school located in Missouri.
+This agency in which private, including religious, elementary schools and secondary schools are located, must, in carrying out the child find requirements in this section, include parentally-placed private school children who reside in a State other than the State in which the private schools that they attend are located, and home schooled students

-4. PUBLIC AGENCY REQUIREMENTS TO PROVIDE SERVICES FOR PARENTALLY-PLACED PRIVATE SCHOOL CHILDREN WITH DISABILITIES (34 CFR 300.132)
+4. LEA REQUIREMENTS TO PROVIDE SERVICES FOR PARENTALLY-PLACED PRIVATE SCHOOL CHILDREN WITH DISABILITIES (34 CFR 300.132)

-To the extent consistent with their number and location in each public agency, provision must be made for the participation of private school students with disabilities in the program assisted or carried out under Part B of IDEA by providing them with special education and related services, including direct services determined in accordance with the equitable services determination requirement.
+To the extent consistent with their number and location in each local district, provision must be made for the participation of private school children with disabilities in the program assisted or carried out under Part B of IDEA by providing them with special education and related services, including direct services determined in accordance with the equitable services determination requirement.

-This public agency shall ensure that a services plan is developed and implemented for each private school student with a disability who has been designated by this public agency in which the private school is located to receive special education and related services.
+This agency shall ensure that a services plan is developed and implemented for each private school child with a disability who has been designated by this agency in which the private school is located to receive special education and related services.

-This public agency must maintain in its records and provide to DESE, the following information related to parentally-placed private school students:
+This agency must maintain in its records and provide to the SEA, the following information related to parentally-placed private school children:

-- A. the number of students evaluated;
+- A. the number of children evaluated;

-- B. the number of students determined to be students with disabilities; and,
+- B. the number of children determined to be children with disabilities; and,

-- C. the number of students served.
+- C. the number of children served.